 Rollo shrugged.
 “No mother was rarely happy, but father was.”

 “I like it, sneaky, very sneaky but I can’t send my heir off to another country alone.
 Doesn’t matter if they are our ally or not, he could be kidnapped or killed.”
-King Rollo replied tartly then scowled into his empty glass.
+King Rollo replied then scowled into his empty glass.
 “Damn these tiny glasses bring me my flagon, how is a man to quench his thirst with but a mouthful of wine at a time?”
-A footman bowed to Rollo then hurried to an ornate cabinet at the end of the dining hall; he returned a moment latter with a pewter flagon large enough to hold half a bottle of wine.
+A footman bowed to Rollo then hurried to an ornate cabinet at the end of the dining hall; he returned a moment later with a pewter flagon large enough to hold half a bottle of wine.
 The footman set it beside the king with a bow while another footman filled it with wine.

-“His majesty wouldn’t be alone I would be going with him as would several trusted companions.
-He would be safe, and to insure there is no danger he would have to keep the Prince’s journey a secret.”
+“He wouldn’t be alone; I would go with him as would several trusted companions.
+He would be safe, and to ensure there is no danger he would have to keep the Prince’s journey a secret.”
 Giles caught Alexander’s eyes and Alexander knew his cousin was up to something.